Cache-Control - How to Properly Configure It

 The private

-directive signifies that the response can only be cached by the browser that is accessing the file.
+directive signifies that the response can only be cached by the browser accessing the file.
 This disallows any intermediate caches to store the response.

 Cache-Control: max-age=<seconds>